-Vocational information regarding careers in this field is available in the office of Counseling and Guidance.
+information regarding careers in this field is available in the Counseling and Guidance.

-Arranger-Composer Option
+ger-Composer Option

-This option is designed for the person interested in writing music as a career.
-Starting with basic manuscript copying techniques, the curriculum proceeds through the fundamentals of arranging music for voices and instruments and culminates with the student composing original music and arranging it for recording in our studio.
-Emphasis will be on development of individual talents.
-Each student will be involved in preparing music for the many performing groups in the commercial music program.
+on is designed for the person interested in writing music as a arting with basic manuscript copying techniques, the curriculum through the fundamentals of arranging music for voices and ts and culminates with the student composing original music and it for recording in our studio.
+Emphasis will be on development ual talents.
+Each student will be involved in preparing music for performing groups in the commercial music program.

-It is suggested that courses be taken in the order they are listed.
-However, courses may be taken in any order provided prerequisites have been met.
+ested that courses be taken in the order they are listed.
+However, ay be taken in any order provided prerequisites have been met.

 Required Courses Units

 Semester 1

 Music 050A-B Inside Music Industry 1

 Music 115 Basic Music 3

 Music 141A-B Beginning Keyboard I 1

 Music 132A-D Jazz Ensemble Skills 2

-OR
+OR Music 134A-D December I Farmels 2

-Music 134A-D Recording Jazz Ensemble 2
+OR Recording Jazz Ensemble 2

-OR

 Music 060A-D Singing Solo Pop Songs 3

 Semester 2

 Music 050A-B Inside Music Industry 1

 Music 066 Commercial Musicianship 3

 Music 132A-D Jazz Ensemble Skills 2

 OR

 Music 134A-D Recording Jazz Ensemble 2

 OR

 Music 060A-D Singing Solo Pop Songs 3

 Semester 3

 Music 064A-B Commercial Songwriting 3

 Music 068 Comm Arranging & Orchest I 4

 Music 052A-B Jazz/Rock Piano Styles 3

 Music 132A-D Jazz Ensemble Skills 2

 OR

 Music 134A-D Recording Jazz Ensemble 2

 Continued